Mitchell Freeway Extension

 Hester Avenue to Romeo Road

-We are planning for the future extension of Mitchell Freeway from Hester Avenue to Romeo Road - creating a high standard north-south transport link in Perth's north western suburbs.
+We are planning for the future extension of Mitchell Freeway - creating a high standard north-south transport link in Perth's north western suburbs.
 A reservation for the freeway extension has been included in the Metropolitan Region Scheme (MRS) for a number of years.

 This extension is part of a suite of transport infrastructure improvements designed to support the expansion of Perth's fast growing outer northern suburbs.
 It will alleviate pressure on the local road network, reduce travel times and improve safety and connectivity for people living and working in the region now and into the future.